 You can also speak with:

-- Unit Chairs (if it affects a particular Unit)
+- Unit chairs (if it affects a particular unit);

-- Harassment and Discrimination Contact Officers
+- Harassment and Discrimination Contact Officers;

-- DUSA Advocates
+- DUSA Advocates; and

-- Deakin counsellors
+- Deakin counsellors.

 Consider making a complaint

 If the matter cannot be directly resolved or direct action has been unsuccessful, you can lodge a formal complaint.
-More information on Student concerns and complaints.

-Deakin University will ensure that all complaints of bullying and cyber-bullying are treated in a sensitive, fair, and timely manner; that privacy and confidentiality of all parties is respected; and that people involved in all aspects of the resolution of complaints are protected from victimisation.
+Deakin will ensure that all complaints of bullying and cyber-bullying are treated in a sensitive, fair, and timely manner; that privacy and confidentiality of all parties is respected; and that people involved in all aspects of the resolution of complaints are protected from victimisation.